goootlib/MonsterMQ/README.md

 - Queue declarations.
 - Events management.
 #### Network connection establishment
-In order to connect to specified RabbitMQ server by TCP protocol first create producer or consumer instance and then call connect method with ip address, port number number of your RabbitMQ server.
-You may also specify connection timeout as a third argument of connect method.
+In order to connect to specified RabbitMQ server by TCP protocol first create producer or consumer instance and then call connect method with ip address and port number of your RabbitMQ server.
+You may also specify connection timeout as a third argument of connect() method.
 ```
-$producer->connect('127.0.0.1', 5672, 10);
+$consumer->connect('127.0.0.1', 5672, 10);
 ```
 You may omit all arguments of **connect()** method.
 In this case MonsterMQ will try to connect to server on localhost with default port number (which is 5672).
 #### Configuring network TCP connection